higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ### 7.3.
 Fee Collection from LP Pools

-Distinct from traditional pass‑through fee collection, our protocol now aggregates fees directly from the Orca LP fee account.
+Distinct from traditional pass‑through fee collection, our protocol now aggregates fees directly from the Meteora LP fee account.
 During each swap:
 - **Token fees** are taken from the swapped amount, with a portion allocated to token burns.
-- **SOL fees** are accumulated in the Orca LP fee account and later distributed evenly between protocol and creator via a dedicated fee distribution instruction.
+- **SOL fees** are accumulated in the Meteora LP fee account and later distributed evenly between protocol and creator via a dedicated fee distribution instruction.
 This ensures that fee collection is both transparent and integrated into the liquidity dynamics.

 ### 7.4.
 Automated Threshold Checks